justinkahrs/anna-blog/src/content/project/PatternsInPractice/intertwingled.md

 title: "Patterns in Practice: Intertwingled by Peter Morville"
 description: "A collection of reflections on design books that have shaped how I think, work, and build for people."
 pubDate: "November 2025"
-heroImage: "../../assets/intertwingled-cover.jpg"
+heroImage: "../../../assets/intertwingled-cover.jpg"
-tags:
-  [
-    "Patterns in Practice",
+tags: ["Patterns in Practice", "Information Architecture"]
-    "Information Architecture",
-  ]
 ---

 Some books name something you already understand but never had the language for.
-I love when that happens. *Intertwingled* did that for me.
+I love when that happens. _Intertwingled_ did that for me.
 Morville captures the strange, beautiful chaos of working inside complex organizations where information overlaps, ownership shifts, and every team has a different definition for the same thing.

 It put words to the daily reality of navigating systems held together by history, politics, and well-meaning people doing their best in messy environments.
 When I’m deep in IA work for a site and everything starts to blur together, it’s oddly comforting to see that complexity acknowledged in print instead of treated like a failure of process.